ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ![Vertical Setup](./Images/Vertical_Screen_Setup/Vertical-Screen-Setup.jpg)
 - This companion guide covers Parts 01 - 10 at this time.
 - Sphinx Documentation's Search is only so-so, instead we suggest Cmd/Ctrl-F on the tutorial document.
-- This is an early early release, please forgive typoose, unclear text, and various mishaps.
+- This is an early release tutorial, please forgive typose, unclear text, etc.

 ```

 :::{card}
-This tutorial uses [**Short Cut VUr**](https://www.youtube.com/watch?v=Ombz2lDjZIA) to display keystrokes.
+The early tutorials use [**Short Cut VUr**](https://www.youtube.com/watch?v=Ombz2lDjZIA) to display keystrokes.
 Most of the time.
-We also use the [Screen Cast Addon](https://www.youtube.com/watch?v=6d_Lv6xN5bQ) which is recommended for greater reliability in documentating Hot keys, Pie and Pop-Up Menus.
+Later we use the [Screen Cast Addon](https://www.youtube.com/watch?v=6d_Lv6xN5bQ) which is recommended for greater reliability in documentating Hot keys, Pie and Pop-Up Menus.
 [Screencast Github](https://github.com/nutti/Screencast-Keys)
 Installing Screencast Keys may be helpful in some later sections as one can match the on screen keys with one's own keys.
 A bit like the bouncing ball in Karaoke.

 :::